-The Group has two MA portfolios in place in ULPL.
+The Group has one MA portfolio in place in ULPL.
 The impact of the MA can be seen in Section D.2.5.

 The Group has not placed reliance on the use of transitional measures as set out in the SII Directive and has not applied for the use of the volatility adjustment mechanism.